Back to blog

 This whole exercise of web scraping using JavaScript and Node.js can be broken down into three steps — send the request, parse and query the response, and save the data.
 For all three steps, there are many packages available.
 In this tutorial, we discussed how to use Axios, Cheerio, and Json2csv packages for these tasks.

-If you would like to learn more about web scraping, read about Python Web Scraping and Web Scraping with Selenium.
-Or if you want to learn a different method of scraping via a headless browser, check out our Puppeteer tutorial.
+If you would like to learn more about web scraping or how JavaScript compares to other languages, read about Python Web Scraping, Web Scraping with Selenium, and JavaScript vs Python for web scraping.
+Or if you want to learn a different method of scraping via a browser, check out our tutorials about how to scrape with Puppeteer, use Scrapy Playwright combination, extract data using Scrapy Splash, and utilize Crawlee for scraping.
 To integrate proxies with Puppeteer, we also have an integration guide available.
 Also, don’t hesitate to try our own general-purpose web scraper for free.

-Using Node.js for web scraping has several benefits, including ease of use (especially for those already familiar with JavaScript), fast performance, and a low learning curve.
-Most importantly, the majority of websites are configured with JavaScript, so you won't need to learn a different language for your scraper.
+Using Node.js web scraping method has several benefits, including ease of use (especially for those already familiar with JavaScript), fast performance, and a low learning curve.
+Most importantly, the majority of websites are configured with JavaScript, so you won't need to learn a different language for your JavaScript scraper.

-Selenium, PhantomJS, Playwright, and SlimerJS are well-known alternatives to Puppeteer in Node.js.
+Playwright web scraping, Selenium, PhantomJS, and SlimerJS are well-known alternatives to Puppeteer in Node.js.
 They all support headless browsing and can be used for various tasks, including web scraping, testing web applications, and automating web tasks.

 In Node.js, you have several alternatives to Axios, including Got, Request, Superagent, and Fetch.
 These libraries can make HTTP requests and perform web scraping and API integration tasks.